 3 questions to ask when writing a subject line for networking email results

-Whether you’re searching for a new employment opportunity, a strong mentor, or a new perspective on industry news and trends, networking is a powerful tool every woman should know how to use.
-Statistics show you have less than five seconds to convince an email recipient to open your message, so understanding how to write a subject line that captivates is key.
+Now that we’ve gone over the importance of networking, let’s talk about writing a great subject line to make networking over email a success.
+The subject line is, after all, your first hurdle, and statistics show you have less than five seconds to convince an email recipient to open your message, so understanding how to write a subject line that captivates is key.

 Before you hit send, make sure you ask yourself the following three questions.